What are Compression Socks?

 Wearing compression garments has long been associated with health.
 However, it’s not the only reason to wear them.
 Even if you’re not in recovery, you can enjoy some other benefits that make them a worthwhile purchase.

-’ Blood flow.
 This is the big one.
-The socks, knee highs, and sleeves increase your blood flow by increasing the circulation of blood to the muscles, legs, etc.
+The socks, knee highs, and sleeves increase your blood flow by increasing blood circulation to the muscles, legs, etc.

 This is called “venous permeability” in a medical text.
-So how that works is that the garment applies pressure to the vein and helps increase the amount of blood that flows back to the heart without that pressure.
+The garment applies pressure to the vein and helps increase the blood flow back to the heart without that pressure.
 That makes it easier for your heart to push the blood through your entire body and keeps the blood vessels from collapsing.
+The improved blood circulation results in a healthier cardiovascular system.

+People who do jobs that are not physically active will find that this will help with their body alignment.
 That’s important at work, where you’re sitting for almost the entire day.
-Your circulation will improve, you will feel less bloated, less tired and your energy levels will rise.
+Your circulation will improve, you will feel less bloated, less tired, and your energy levels will rise.

 Should I Wear Them During or After a Run?